hashABCD/RemoveBGProject/readme.md

 ```
 pip install -r requirements.txt
 ```
-*cuda* is not supported in the current configuration view *Notes* for more information

 ### Step 3.
 Download the pretrained model with weights
 Download the trained model [*BiRefNet-general-epoch_244.pth*](https://github.com/ZhengPeng7/BiRefNet/releases/download/v1/BiRefNet-general-resolution_512x512-fp16-epoch_216.pth) from this [git repo](https://github.com/ZhengPeng7/BiRefNet/releases) into assets folder